About Botdoc

 Award

-Recognized by National Mortgage News at the 2014 Mortgage Technology Awards.
-The first external validation of the no-login transport thesis.
-See the award →
+Recognized by National Mortgage News.
+First external validation of the no-login transport thesis.

 Industry pitch

-On stage at FinovateSpring 2016, demoing the no-login secure transport concept to the financial-services industry.
-Watch the pitch →
+On stage at FinovateSpring 2016, demoing no-login secure transport to the financial-services industry.

 Brand

 The name and the brand crystallize.
 ShortSave is the legal entity.
-Botdoc becomes the product brand that goes on to define the Secure Digital Transport category.
+Botdoc becomes the product brand.

 First customer